 - 41.4 percent of women and 20.3 percent of men had been physically harmed

-- Half of women and nearly one in five men stated they needed victim services
+- About half of women and nearly one in five men stated they needed victim services